 Things You'll Need

-2 x 6 pressure-treated boards (length will depend on width of deck)
+2x6 pressure-treated boards (length will depend on the width of the deck)

 4 step stringers (number of steps/stringer will depend on your plans)